 1. SoapUI helps in performing API functional testing to make sure that the web service is functioning as intended.

 2. This tool tests the performance of a web service by executing a load test on it with the help of virtual users.

 3. It can also help in ensuring the security of the third-party APIs, public APIs, or vulnerable internal APIs.

-4. The user if this tool can save his time and money by virtualising the resources a properly built API may use from the business.
+4. The user if this tool can save his time and money by virtualizing the resources a properly built API may use from the business.

 5. Test coverage and speed can be increased with the aid of data-driven testing.

-6. A detailed testing report is provided by it to improve the testing and analyse the results.
+6. A detailed testing report is provided by it to improve the testing and analyze the results.